 1. Backhand (Traditional) Throw

-This throw is used by all Frisbee throwers and is seen being used by non ultimate players the most.
+This throw is used by all Frisbee throwers and is seen being used by beginners or non-ultimate players the most.
 It is excellent for long distance and good for short distance.
 Although the most widely used throw it is difficult to execute properly particularly at short range.
 It is important that at the point of release the wrist snaps to initiate good spin of the disc.
 While reading through these steps try not to over analyze otherwise you start to grip the disc to tight and no matter how fluid your other movements are a tight grip will cause flutter in the disc.

 Keep in mind four key components: grip, stance, backswing, release.
 If you are new at ultimate, go through the steps one by one then try to combine them into one fluid motion